SamRB-dev/AutoSeekOut/README.md

 5. On line 37 (TITLE) variable, set the title to the title of the project data page so that the bot can identify the project. i.e If the project title is "Projects/Database - Intuit" then you will set the variable as
   * TITLE = "Intuit"

-6. Lastly, on line 40 (FILE) variable, set the file name as your desired file name.
+6. Lastly, on line 40 (FILE) variable, set the file name as your desired file name. i.e.
+  * FILE = "Intuit.csv"

 ### Run the script in CMD/terminal
 ```